mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/imanage-cloud-connector.md

 Enter the Client ID and Client Secret to authorize the client application to connect to your instance.
 Please use an iManage NRTADMIN account credential to authorize the application in the browser popup window.

 ### 4. Roll out to limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
-To know more about limited rollout, [click here](staged-rollout-for-graph-connectors.md).
+To know more about limited rollout,For more information, see [Staged rollout for Microsoft Graph connectors](staged-rollout-for-graph-connectors.md).

 At this point, you're ready to create the connection for iManage Cloud.
-You can click on the "Create" button to publish your connection and index content from your iManage account.
+You can click create to publish your connection and index content from your iManage account.

 For other settings, like **Access permissions**, **Schema**, and **Crawl frequency**, we have default values based on what works best with iManage data.